erizov/Professor/semester_4/lecture_14_security_patterns/jwt/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

 A compact, URL-safe token format for securely transmitting information between parties as a JSON object.
-Solves problems like stateless authentication, API security, and cross-domain authentication.
+Addresses stateless authentication, API security, and cross-domain authentication.
 Example: Authenticating API requests without server-side session storage, enabling scalable microservices.
-Works by encoding user claims in a signed token that can be verified without database lookups.
+Operates by encoding user claims in a signed token that can be verified without database lookups.

 **Key Characteristics:**
 - **Time Complexity**: Varies